udbhav-m/notUdemy-Next/README.md

 2. **Payment Page**: Integrate a payment gateway for handling course purchases.

 3. **Add to cart**: Should add the add to cart feature.

+4. **Responsive**: yet to make website responsive to smaller screens using Tailwind.

 ## Technologies Used